gh-mentor/nb-101424/scaffold-library.md

-Create a Python 3.14 package nmed 'CompanyLibrary' that models a company.
+Create a Python 3.14 package 'CompanyLibrary' that models a company.
 The project should include the following classes:

 1. `Company` class:
    - Properties: